anton-novikau/boringYURI/README.md

 `Uri` doesn't have any query parameters at all.
 It works exactly the same in independent `Uri` data classes.

-The `@DefautlValue` can also be used when a query parameter or a path segment have a value that is incompatible with the associated getter of a primitive (or a primitive wrapper) type.
+The `@DefaultValue` can also be used when a query parameter or a path segment have a value that is incompatible with the associated getter of a primitive (or a primitive wrapper) type.

 For example you have an independent `UserData` with `id` of type `long`: